 As we continue to expand internationally, we have become subject to telecommunications laws and regulations in the foreign countries where we offer our products.
-Internationally, we currently offer our products in over 180 countries.
+Internationally, we currently offer our products across 180 countries.

 Our international operations are subject to country-specific governmental regulation and related actions that have increased and will continue to increase our costs or impact our products and platform or prevent us from offering or providing our products in certain countries.
 Moreover, the regulation of communications platform-as-a-service ("CPaaS") companies like us is continuing to evolve internationally and many existing regulations may not fully contemplate the CPaaS business model or how they fit into the communications regulatory framework.
 As a result, interpretation and enforcement of regulations often involve significant uncertainties.
 In many countries, including those in the European Union, a number of our products or services are subject to licensing and communications regulatory requirements which increases the level of scrutiny and enforcement by regulators.
 Future legislative, regulatory or judicial actions impacting CPaaS services could also increase the cost and complexity of compliance and expose us to liability.
-For example, in some countries, some or all of the services we offer are not considered regulated telecommunications services, while in other countries they are subject to telecommunications, including but not limited to payment into universal service funds, licensing fees, provision of emergency services, provision of information to support emergency services and number portability.
+For example, in some countries, some or all of the services we offer are not considered regulated telecommunications services, while in other countries they are subject to telecommunications regulations, including but not limited to payment into universal service funds, licensing fees, provision of emergency services, provision of information to support emergency services and number portability.
 Specifically, the Australian Communications and Media Authority in 2019 issued a formal finding against several companies, including our Company, for failure to upload data into a centralized database for emergency services and, in the future, regulatory authorities in other jurisdictions in which we operate may also determine that we are a telecommunications company subject to similar regulations.
-Failure to comply with these regulatory authorities in other jurisdictions in which we operate may also determine that we are a telecommunications company subject to similar regulations.
-Failure to comply with
+Failure to comply with these regulations could result in our Company being issued remedial directions to undertake independent audits and implement effective systems, processes and practices to ensu